rundeck/docs/docs/tutorials/oss-to-enterprise-migration-new.md

 ## Debian/Ubuntu Upgrade

-* Delete job execution history.
-If you do not, then the exporting of projects will take a much longer time.
 * Export project setting from Rundeck Open Source.
 * Stop your Rundeck Open Source using the following command:
 ```